 Wash the floor as needed once in a while using the least amount of moisture possible.
 If the floor isn't very dirty, a damp microfiber floor-cleaning pad may do the trick.
 If a cleaning product is needed, opt for a gentle cleaner such as those offered by Bona.
 Other cleaning products and even some homemade cleaning solutions can dull the wood's finish.
 When wiping down the floor, keep the mop just damp and never wet enough to leave puddles behind.

 While most common hardwood floor types offer a similar version in engineered flooring, this is not the case with Brazilian maple, at least not in the United States.
 Since this wood is so similar to domestic maple, there's no reason for engineered flooring manufacturers to pay extra for a wood that is just a little more durable but otherwise nearly identical in appearance.

 Engineered domestic maple flooring is readily available, however.
 Each engineered maple floor plank has several layers of other woods or fiberboard for all but the surface layer, which is maple.
-The end result is a strong floor option that is more resistant to humidity fluctuations than solid maple, making it suitable for some basements and bathrooms.
+The end result is a strong flooring option that is more resistant to humidity fluctuations than solid maple, making it suitable for some basements and bathrooms.
 Engineered maple averages $3 per square foot for the boards alone.

 Read the product specifications before purchasing engineered maple because some engineered flooring uses fiberboard rather than layers of wood for the lower layers.
-Fiberboard may be more susceptible to water damage.
+Fiberboard is more susceptible to water damage.
 The top-layer maple veneer may be incredibly thin on some engineered floors, which means it may wear through to the secondary layers if you attempt to sand and refinish it more than once.